niclasankar/nmea-gps-emulator/README.md

 The script is a highly modified script based on the script originally created by GitHub user [luk-kop](https://github.com/luk-kop/nmea-gps-emulator/) and published on GitHub.
 The code has been documented and modified to use decimal coordinates, to allow input of altitude, logging to file and other changes.
+The script is also available in a version with a GUI created with PySide6.

 The **GPS NMEA Emulator** script can be used in one of the following operating modes:
 - NMEA TCP Stream (sends TCP packets to the specified client),